mddanish00/react-utterances-client/README.md

 ## License

-This project is licensed under [MIT license](./LICENSE).
+This project is licensed under the [MIT license](./LICENSE).

 ## Other License

-The types of the project is taken and modified from [utterance-component](https://github.com/TomokiMiyauci/utterances-component).
+The types of the project are taken and modified from [utterance-component](https://github.com/TomokiMiyauci/utterances-component).

-`utterances-component` is licensed under [MIT license](https://github.com/TomokiMiyauci/utterances-component/blob/main/LICENSE).
+`utterances-component` is licensed under the [MIT license](https://github.com/TomokiMiyauci/utterances-component/blob/main/LICENSE).